gwastro/pycbc/docs/install_virtualenv.rst

     pip --version

 to determine the version of pip that you have installed.
-If you have version 7.1.0 or greater, you can continue to the section :ref:`Install virtualenv`_ without installing pip.
-If this command returns ``pip: command not found`` or a version of pip less than 7.1.0, then follow the instruction in the section to :ref:`Install pip`_
+If you have version 7.1.0 or greater, you can continue to the section `Install virtualenv`_ without installing pip.
+If this command returns ``pip: command not found`` or a version of pip less than 7.1.0, then follow the instruction in the section to `Install pip`_

 ================
 Install pip